alvindaiyan/alvindaiyan.github.io/_posts/2015-08-31-grpc-golang.markdown

 [gRpc](http://www.grpc.io/) is a remote procedure call framework developed by Google.
 RPC is a alternative way to develop a web service compared with RESTful architecture.
 While, comparing gRpc with RESTful is not proper.
 The reason is gRpc is a framework with protobuf3 but RESTful is really just an architecture design of a web application.
 Therefore, you can find lots of article by googling "restful vs rpc" but not "restful vs grpc".
 In this post, I won't do more comparison.

+I did a small project to learn grpc which you can found at [goTalk2](https://github.com/alvindaiyan/goTalk2).

 ## gRpc

 ### proto